Journals

 • You might need to use the filters to narrow the results to journal articles

-This video shows you how to use Library Search (Falmouth) to look for journal articles
+Part 2 of the video above shows you how to use Library Search (Falmouth) to look for journal articles.